jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/HackerOne-Hacker-Powered-Security-Report-2023.md

 the HackerOne platform.
 "Since 2019, Zoom has worked with 900 hackers, of which 300 have submitted vulnerabilities that we have had to quickly move on.
-Weve paid out over $7 million.
-Its a substantial investment but the returns are worth it: we find world\-class talent to find real\-world solutions before its a real\-world problem."
+We’ve paid out over $7 million.
+It’s a substantial investment but the returns are worth it: we find world\-class talent to find real\-world solutions before it’s a real\-world problem."
 Michael Adams, CISO, Zoom
 More Than Just
 Bug Bounty
 2023 Hacker\-Powered Security Report
 22